-English Bull Dogs, symbolic to Britain, are thought to be
+English Bull Dogs (EBDs), symbolic to Britain, are thought to be

 Subsequently, as the breed fell into decline, a group of fanciers came to the rescue and went on to preserve and develop the breed minus its aggressive bull fighting characteristics.

 Today's English Bull Dogs have an agreeable temperament that has earned them a following as one of the most popular companion dogs.

 There is only one way to describe this breed - he is a brick of a dog!
 His appearance and very large head conveys determination and power, plus the sturdiness to back it up.